christine-seibert/christine-for-nh/CONTRIBUTING.md

 ### Hot reloading

-The development server recognizes when files change (including static files) and local changes will be automatically reflected in your browser upon reload.
+The development server recognizes when files change (including static files), and local changes will be automatically reflected in your browser upon reloading.

 ## Commits